-Parameter Value Table No otes: Note 1 Note 1 Receiver channel estimation is applied in the test receiver; test receiver does best estimation possible.
-Transmit windowing is applied to potentially interfering channel and selected to be sufficient to suppress cross channel interference Note 2 MER (modulation error ratio) is determined by the cluster variance caused by the transmit waveform at the output of the ideal receive matched filter.
+- Note 1 Receiver channel estimation is applied in the test receiver; test receiver does best estimation possible.
+Transmit windowing is applied to potentially interfering channel and selected to be sufficient to suppress cross channel interference. - Note 2 MER (modulation error ratio) is determined by the cluster variance caused by the transmit waveform at the output of the ideal receive matched filter.
 MER includes all discrete spurious, noise, subcarrier leakage, clock lines, synthesizer products, distortion, and other undesired transmitter products.
 Phase noise up to ±50 kHz of the subcarrier is excluded from inband specification, to separate the phase noise and inband spurious requirements as much as possible.
 In measuring MER, record length or carrier tracking loop bandwidth may be adjusted to exclude low frequency phase noise from the measurement.
-MER requirements assume measuring with a calibrated test instrument with its residual MER contribution removed.
-Note 3 Frequency ranges are edge-to-edge.
-Note 4 Phase noise up to 10 MHz offset is mitigated in test receiver processing or by test equipment (latter using hardline carrier from modulator, which requires special modulator test port and functionality).
-Note 5 Up to 5 subcarriers in one OFDM channel can be excluded from this requirement Note 6 The measured OFDM channel is allocated 204.8 MHz of spectrum which is free from the other OFDM channel and 24 SC-QAM channels which together comprise 528 MHz of occupied bandwidth.
-Note 7 The estimated channel impulse response used by cyclic prefix by the test receiver is limited to half of length of smallest transmit Note 8 A single subcarrier in the OFDM channel can be minimum CP is selected. excluded from this requirement, no windowing is applied and
+MER requirements assume measuring with a calibrated test instrument with its residual MER contribution removed. - Note 3 Frequency ranges are edge-to-edge. - Note 4 Phase noise up to 10 MHz offset is mitigated in test receiver processing or by test equipment (latter using hardline carrier from modulator, which requires special modulator test port and functionality). - Note 5 Up to 5 subcarriers in one OFDM channel can be excluded from this requirement. - Note 6 The measured OFDM channel is allocated 204.8 MHz of spectrum which is free from the other OFDM channel and 32 SC-QAM channels which together comprise 576 MHz of occupied bandwidth. - Note 7 The estimated channel impulse response used by the test receiver is limited to half of length of smallest transmit cyclic prefix. - Note 8 A single subcarrier in the OFDM channel can be excluded from this requirement, no windowing is applied and minimum CP is selected.